What Is DCF? A Beginner's Guide to Discounted Cash Flow

 The Limitations

 DCF is powerful but sensitive to assumptions.
 Small changes in growth rate or discount rate can significantly shift the result.
 If you project 12 percent growth instead of 10 percent, or use an 8 percent discount rate instead of 10 percent, the fair value changes substantially.
-This is why professional analysts often run multiple scenarios to establish a range rather than a single number.

 The further into the future you project, the less reliable the estimate becomes.
 Terminal value, which captures everything beyond your projection period, often accounts for 60 to 80 percent of the total value.
 This means a large portion of any DCF depends on a single long-term growth assumption.